We’ve heard the saying that fast fashion is harmful to our planet.

 The demands of fast-fashion create a dilemma which asks consumers to choose between affordable clothing and the planet- Ideally, we’d hope that everyone would choose the planet.

 Everyone is guilty of underestimating the power of their actions.
-When millions of people continue to buy new clothes each week, individual actions start to add up.
+When millions of people continue to buy new clothes and bikinis each week, individual actions start to add up.